asalline/Cambridge-Autumn-School/README.md

 `pip install opencv-python-headless` <br>
 `conda install -c astra-toolbox astra-toolbox` <br>
 `conda install matplotlib` <br>
+In VS Code one can not run (at least this) Jupyter Notebook without the "ipykernel" package.
+VS Code should ask you if you want to install it. <br>
 `pip install ipykernel`<br>

 Lastly one needs to downgrade NumPy and SciPy: <br>